Haileamlak/Haileamlak/README.md

 # 🙋‍♂️ Hola!

-I’m a recent **Computer Science Graduate** passionate about creating digital solutions to problems our world is facing today.
+I’m Haileamlak, a recent **Computer Science Graduate** passionate about creating digital solutions to problems our world is facing today.
 For the past three years, I have been working on diverse academical, personal, and hackathon projects taking different roles including Frontend Developer, UI/UX Designer, and Flutter Developer.
 Recently, I transitioned to backend development, focusing on building robust and scalable systems.

 ---